skywalker6174/skywalker6174.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Postdoctoral Fellow at the University of Toronto, Rotman School of Management.
-Before joining Rotman, I was a Research Fellow at the Institute of Operations Research & Analytics, National University of Singapore, where I completed my Ph.D.
-My academic journey began with a BSc in Statistics from the Department of Mathematics, Nanjing University.
-My research ...
+I am a Research Fellow at the Institute of Operations Research & Analytics, National University of Singapore, where I completed my Ph.D.
+I received my BSc in Statistics from the Department of Mathematics, Nanjing University.
+My research aims to ...

 ## Education